sarah-dennis/extended-lubrication-theory/README.md

 3. Initialize the Solver and grid scale (N)

-    - Solver: class with solve methods
+    - Solver: class with iterative solve methods
     - N: grid scale (dx = 1/N)
     - Re: Reynolds number for stream-velocity Navier-Stokes equations (use Re=0 for Stokes solver)